Rhine: Geography

 The length of the Rhine is conventionally measured in "Rhine-kilometers" (Rheinkilometer), a scale introduced in 1939 that runs from the 0 km datum at Old Rhine Bridge in the city of Konstanz, at the western end of Lake Constance, to the Hook of Holland at 1,036.20 km.

 The river is significantly shortened from its natural course due to a number of canal projects completed in the 19th and 20th centuries.
 (Note: most notably the straightening of the Upper Rhine planned by Johann Gottfried Tulla, completed during 1817–1876.)
-The "total length of the Rhine", to the inclusion of Lake Constance and the Alpine Rhine is more difficult to measure objectively; it was cited as 1232 km by the Dutch Rijkswaterstaat in 2010.
+The "total length of the Rhine", including of Lake Constance and the Alpine Rhine is more difficult to measure objectively; it was cited as 1232 km by the Dutch Rijkswaterstaat in 2010.

 Its course is conventionally divided as follows: